 Birthday Cake Guy is LEGO set 71021-10.
 It has a score of 89.
 This is average compared to all other sets.
 The set is recommended by 2 reviews, based on 4 scored reviews and 13 reviews total.
-It is ranked in the top 17.79% scored sets on Brick Insights.
+It is ranked in the top 18.18% scored sets on Brick Insights.
 We know this set was released in 2018, and it is categorised in Collectable Minifigures.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.

 I got this for my Lego loving grandson's birthday.
 It is very cute and the minifig can be removed from the cake.
 My grandson is blonde so I got a blonde lego hair-piece and with my dremel, will drill a tiny hole on top for the party hat piece to attach to it.

 All in all I am very pleased with this figure.
 I like the concept and the execution is perfectly fine as well.
 Good figure overall.